 The recovered file will be saved in the selected location.

-SQL server database backup can become corrupt due to reasons like abrupt system shutdown, virus attack, software bugs, etc. The post explained the step-by-step procedure on ‘How to Recover SQL Server Database from a Corrupt Backup File?’ with Stellar Toolkit for MS SQL software.
+SQL Server database backup can become corrupt due to reasons like abrupt system shutdown, virus attack, software bugs, etc. The post explained the step-by-step procedure on ‘How to Recover SQL Server Database from a Corrupt Backup File?’ with Stellar Toolkit for MS SQL software.

-The software is an all-in-one toolkit for SQL users that not only helps extract data from damaged .bak files, but also provides utilities to repair corrupt SQL databases and reset lost passwords of administrators and users.
+The software is an all-in-one toolkit for SQL users that not only help extract data from damaged .bak files, but also provides utilities to repair corrupt SQL databases and reset lost passwords of administrators and users.

 Charanjeet is a Technical Content Writer at Stellar®who specializes in writing about databases, e-mail recovery, and e-mail migration solutions.
 She loves researching and developing content that helps database administrators, organizations and novices to fix multiple problems related to MS SQL and MySQL databases and Microsoft Exchange.